-In 2022, we’ll be launching the first complete, at-home ICI kit in the UK.
+In 2022, we’ll be launching the first complete, clinical grade, at-home ICI kit in the UK.
 In each kit, you’ll get 2x insemination devices, which will help you easily place a cervical cap to perform ICI at home.
 You’ll also get LH (ovulation) tests, hCG (pregnancy) tests, and everything you need to support you on your conception journey.

 To get notified when the kit launches, sign up to our mailing list.